Accelerating Data Chunking in Deduplication Systems using Vector Instructions: Evaluation

 \subsubsection{Deduplication performance bottlenecks.}

 Figure \ref{fig:eval_chunking_hashing_time} shows the time taken by the chunking and hashing phases in the deduplication pipeline on \texttt{DEB} with an 8KB average chunk size.
 We omit the results for other datasets as they were similar.
-We used xxHash3, the fastest hashing algorithm (\S\ref{sec:bg_dedup_bottlenecks}) for fingerprinting and ran this experiment on the Intel Emerald Rapids machine.
+We used \newtext{two fingerprinting algorithms; xxHash3, the fastest but generates a 128-bit digest, and SHA-256, slower but offers higher collision resistance with a 256-bit digest} (\S\ref{sec:bg_dedup_bottlenecks}).
+We ran this experiment on the Intel Emerald Rapids machine.
 We use AVX-512 versions of hashless CDC algorithms, accelerated with \sysname.
-Note that the times in Figure \ref{fig:chunking_hashing_time_motivation} and Figure \ref{fig:eval_chunking_hashing_time} differ due to the differing sizes and dataset characteristics between the random dataset used in \S\ref{sec:motivation} and \texttt{DEB}.